 Sofia paints several small panels of the Nativity.
 She adds a tower to one Nativity panel near the beginning of the novel.
 Later in the novel, Sofia makes Joseph an old and tired man in the Nativity panel that is painted for Matteo Salvini, the man she falls in love with.
-Below and to the right is a version of the Nativity painted by Duccio, one of Siena's most renowned painters in the 14th Century.
+Below is a version of the Nativity painted by Duccio, one of Siena's most renowned painters in the 14th century.
 You can see a great deal of Duccio's work in Siena today, particularly in the museum for Siena Cathedral.

 Lorenzetti's Allegory of Good and Bad Government

-Almost all painting of the period depicted religious subjects.
+Almost all paintings of the period depicted religious subjects.
 However, some painters, such as Lorenzetti in Siena, painted secular subjects.
 One of the first secular works--and certainly one of the most famous--is the fresco titled Allegory of Good and Bad Government.
-You can visit the fresco in the Palazzo Publicco in Siena.
-In the detail to the right, the architecture Siena--its towers and workshops--is clearly depicted along with lively scenes of everyday life.
+You can visit the fresco in the Palazzo Pubblicco in Siena.
+In the detail below, the architecture Siena--its towers and workshops--is clearly depicted along with lively scenes of everyday life.

 Before her marriage, Sofia is taken by her father to visit Lorenzetti as he was on the fresco in Siena.

 In the novel, Sofia paints a version of the story of Santa Lucia.
 Here's the description: Sofia had painted one of the oxen with its neck extended and its snout high in the air, straining to pull the saint off her feet.
-The panel that Sofia painted was similar to the one shown below in the middle.
-This panel was painted by Giovanni di Bartolommeo Cristiani, a Florentine painter active between 1367-98 (a few decades after the narrative in The Towers of Tuscany.)
+The panel that Sofia painted was similar to the one shown below.
+This panel was painted by Giovanni di Bartolommeo Cristiani, a Florentine painter active between 1367-1398 (a few decades after the narrative in The Towers of Tuscany.)